-Like much of Spain, Toro produces reds from a clone of the Tempranillo grape.
-Think of Tempranillo as Spain’s answer to both cabernet sauvignon and pinot noir.
-It’s exceptionally versatile, capable of producing elegant reds similar to the best Burgundys, as well as huge reds in line with California cabernet sauvignon.
+Like much of Spain, Toro produces reds from a clone of the tempranillo grape.
+Think of tempranillo as Spain’s answer to both cabernet sauvignon and pinot noir.
+It’s exceptionally versatile, capable of producing elegant reds similar to the best Burgundies, as well as huge reds in line with California cabernet sauvignon.
 It all depends on the altitude and heat of the region growing it.

 In Toro, they call the grape they use “tinta de Toro.”
-It wasn’t know, until recently, that it was actually Tempranillo.
-In fact, all over the Iberian peninsula, you can find clones of Tempranillo with different names.
+It wasn’t know, until recently, that it was actually tempranillo.
+In fact, all over the Iberian peninsula, you can find clones of tempranillo with different names.
 In Catalonia, for instance, they call it “ull de llebre,” or “eye of the hare.”
-In Portugal, they call it “tinta roriz.”
+In Portugal, they call it “tinta roriz” and “aragonez.”
 So, when you get a bottle of labeled “Tinta de Toro,” you know that its tempranillo from Toro, Spain.

 Toro has a “extreme continental” climate, meaning the temperatures vary drastically, both from winter to summer, and from night to day.
 It also means long, hot summers.
 This allows the grapes to ripen while maintaining a good balancing acidity.
 Tempranillo likes to ripen quickly, so the long summer also ensures that inclement weather that comes around at the end of the summer does not affect the grapes.
-All of this leads to the huge, inky, complex and decadent reds that we keep harping on!
+All of this leads to the huge, inky, complex and decadent reds that we love so much!